karmakarmeghdip/ui.node/docs/ARCHITECTURE.md

 - ✅ Tree manipulation functions (addChild, removeChild)
 - ✅ Persistent Yoga node management with proper cleanup

-### 2. Multi-Pass Rendering ⚠️ **PARTIALLY IMPLEMENTED**
+### 2. Multi-Pass Rendering ✅ **IMPLEMENTED**
-The rendering process is intended to be broken down into distinct passes for optimization.
+The rendering process is broken down into distinct passes for optimization.

 **Current Implementation**:
-1.  **Layout Pass ✅**: Implemented using Yoga Layout engine with proper node synchronization
+1.  **Layout Pass ✅**: Implemented using Yoga Layout engine.
+When a node's layout changes, it is marked as dirty.
-2.  **Paint Pass ⚠️**: Partially implemented - basic paint functions exist but full iterative traversal missing
+2.  **Paint Pass ✅**: Integrated directly into the layout pass.
+When `layoutNodeAndChildren` detects a node with a new layout (`hasNewLayout()`), it immediately calls `paintNode()` for that node, which enqueues draw commands.
-3.  **Draw Pass ✅**: Implemented with draw queue system and command processing
+3.  **Draw Pass ✅**: Implemented with a draw queue system.
+The `window`'s `frame` event processes this queue, executing the draw commands on the canvas.

 ### 3. Reactive State with Signals ✅ **IMPLEMENTED**
-State management is handled through Preact signals system.
+State management is handled through the Preact signals system.

 **Current Implementation**:
-- ✅ Style properties bound to signals
+- ✅ Style properties are bound to signals.
-- ✅ Repaint signals for dirty tracking
+- ✅ `clicked` and `hovered` states are implemented as signals.
-- ✅ Style change subscriptions trigger layout recalculation
+- ✅ Style change subscriptions automatically trigger a layout recalculation.
-- ✅ Signal changes properly trigger repaints
+- ✅ Layout changes trigger the paint process, ensuring the UI is always up-to-date.

 ## Modules